deoreal/toolkit/README.md

 A simple example of how to create a reusable Go module with commonly used tools.
-This toolbox is part of a Go lecture from Trevor Sawler - see github.com/tsawler/toolbox Allo Kudos go to Trevor!
+This toolbox is part of a Go lecture from Trevor Sawler - see github.com/tsawler/toolbox

+All Kudos go to Trevor!

 The included tools are: